 What is Mental Clarity?

 Mental clarity is a state of mind where thinking is focused and clear.
-If one has mental clarity, they have the ability to think about the task at hand and stay “locked in” to whatever they are trying to focus on.
+If one has mental clarity, they have the ability to think about the task at hand and stay “locked-in” to whatever they are trying to focus on.
 Mental clarity involves not being distracted and, when distraction comes (as it inevitably will), being able to stick with what one is thinking about without getting lost in the distraction.

-Furthermore, having mental clarity means having the mind be sharp and effective, thinking at an effective capacity.
+Furthermore, having mental clarity means having the mind be sharp and effective, thinking about an effective capacity.
 It may seem apparent why one would want to achieve mental clarity, as this helps with thinking through problems (especially complex ones), making effective decisions, and with planning and learning.

 How Do People Achieve Mental Clarity?

 There is good news and bad news when it comes to how to achieve mental clarity.
 The good news is there are a lot of ways to achieve mental clarity.
 The bad news is that not all of these ways of achieving mental clarity work for everyone.
 People are different in what helps them focus, and to think clearly.
 What works for you may or may not work for someone else.
 On top of that, what works in one situation to gain mental clarity may not work in another situation even though it is the exact same strategy.